agektmr/PortableCache/README.md

 people from using it.
 You might have wished:

 * Permanently cache heavy resources without caching root HTML.
 * Show the latest assets when update is available.
-(AppCache needs page reload).
+(AppCache needs page reload.)
 * Per content version management.
+(AppCache fetches all listed resources once updated.)

 PortableCache.js is a resource loader for mobile browsers to solve those problems.